Fun Lounge police raid: Later raids and community response

 The raid was considered a galvanizing moment in the local LGBT community, and as a direct result of the raid, Mattachine Midwest, a local gay rights organization, was established.
 While Chicago had been home to a local chapter of the national Mattachine Society since at least 1953, its membership had been low, and Mattachine Midwest was formed in 1965 as an independent organization.
 According to the group's founder, the Fun Lounge raid had been "the straw that broke the camel's back".
 Mattachine Midwest saw considerable growth in the aftermath of the raid and provided several services to the local LGBT community, including publishing a newsletter and operating a hotline that individuals could use to report police harassment.
 According to historian John D. Poling, Mattachine Midwest's growth "represented not only the beginning of centralized gay activism in Chicago but also offered a sense of community to a population that in many ways epitomized the disenfranchised".

-Following the raid, Cain was fired by Ogilvie for his involvement in a plot to sell back about several thousands of dollars-worth of drugs that had been seized from a drug company in Melrose Park, Illinois.
+Following the raid, Cain was fired by Ogilvie for his involvement in a plot to sell back about several thousands of dollars' worth of drugs that had been seized from a drug company in Melrose Park, Illinois.
 According to a 2021 article in the Chicago Reader, Cain had a relationship with organized crime in the area and was regarded as the "mob's man on the inside", with the author stating that Cain may have planted drugs at the Fun Lounge and conducted the raid as a way to scare other local gay bars into making payoffs to law enforcement officials.
 He was later murdered by two masked gunmen in 1973.
 Ogilvie, meanwhile, benefited politically from the raid, as it demonstrated his hardline stance against vice, and he was elected president of the Cook County Board of Commissioners in 1966 and governor of Illinois in 1968.
-Ogilvie lost in his 1972 gubernatorial reelection bid, in part due to gay activists advocating against him for his actions as Cook County Sheriff.
+The raid prompted gay and lesbian activists to conduct outreach efforts to mobilize voters against Ogilvie during his unsuccessful 1972 reelection bid..
 Activists in Chicago widely distributed a flyer that spoke out against his actions, including the Fun Lounge raid, stating in part that "... people were disgraced, reputations were ruined, jobs were lost, lives were destroyed and even suicides were committed".